Illyrian religion: Cult of Liber

-In Dalmatia, the Roman deity of wine, fertility and freedom Liber was worshipped with the attributes of Silvanus and those of Terminus, the god protector of boundaries.
-His cult was more widespread in the Balkanic province than in Italy, with prominent centres of cult in Salona and Narona.
+In Dalmatia, the Roman deity of wine, fertility and freedom Liber was worshipped with the attributes of Silvanus and those of Terminus, the protector god of boundaries.
+His cult was more widespread in the Balkan provinces than in Italy, with prominent centres of cult in Salona and Narona.
 On the islands of Brattia and Corcyra Nigra, Liber was venerated under the epithet Torcle(n)sis as a god of the wine press.
-Certainly due to a mix of local traditions and Hellenistic influence, he was often associated with the Greek god of wine, fertility and religious ecstasy Dyonisus.
+Certainly due to a mixing of local traditions under Hellenistic influence, he was often associated with Dionysus, the Greek god of wine, fertility and religious ecstasy.
 In Tragurium was erected a statue of Liber-Dionysus-Bacchus, and a relief from Omiš depicts him as an effeminate Dionysus wearing vine branches and holding a thyrsus.
-Another relief from Livno portrays him with a thyrsus and serpent, or with a vase and a dog, a possible syncretism with the Roman god of medicine Asclepius.
+Another relief from Livno portrays him with a thyrsus and serpent, or with a vase and a dog, a possible syncretism with the Greek god of medicine Asclepius.
 A feminine version named Libera was also discovered in inscriptions from Hvar, Bihać, Zenica, Zemun and Humac.

 Other deities

 Tadenus was a Dalmatian deity bearing the identity or epithet of Apollo in inscriptions found near the source of the Bosna river.
 His identity is not known and the name may be of Thracian origin.
 A local ruler named Ionios appears on inscriptions carved on Dalmatian coins.
 His mythic dimensions have been highlighted by scholars, and it seems likely that he received his name from a mythical predecessor.
 The Delmatae also had Armatus as a war god in Delminium.
 Two altars were dedicated to him under the name Armatus Augustus in Dalmatia, and while he was recorded under a Latin name, the deity was likely of native origin.

 Aecorna (or Arquornia) was a goddess worshipped exclusively in the Emona Basin, in the cities of Nauportus and Emona (Pannonia Superior), where she was the most important divinity next to Jupiter.
 The earlier testimony of her cult appears in inscriptions dated 50–30 BC, and she is most likely of native origin.
 Aecorna has been interpreted as a lake goddess, or as a patroness of the river traffic along the Ljubjanica.
 Laburus was also a local deity worshipped in Emona.
-His name was found on an altar erected at Fuzine, in a dangerous site for navigation near the rapids of the Ljubjanica river.
+His name was found on an altar erected at Fužine, in a dangerous site for navigation near the rapids of the Ljubjanica river.
 Laburus may thus have been a deity protecting the boatmen sailing through those perilous rapids.
 Oriental Mithraic mysteries became also widespread in Pannonia during the Roman period, with an important centre of cult in Poetovio.